dan-lee76/notes/docs/intro.md

 ## Computer Science notes created by [Dan Lee](https://danlee.uk)
 ### BSc Hons Computer Science with Year in Industry @ [University of Nottingham](https://cs.nott.ac.uk)

-## Update (05/06/23)
-Nottes is taking a break for a year as Dan is now on placement 😀

 ## Quick Links to modules
 ### Year 1